 - Knead to make a smooth, fairly stiff dough, 6 to 8 minutes in a stand mixer using the dough hook.

-- Shape the dough into a ball and let it rise in a lightly oiled container unill it's nearly doubled in bulk.
+- Shape the dough into a ball and let it rise in a lightly oiled container unill it's doubled.

-- Shape each half into an 18" long rope, then coil one end to the center and coil the other end in the opposite direction to make an "S" shape.
+- Roll each log into an 18" long rope, then coil one end to the center and coil the other end in the opposite direction to make an "S" shape.

-- Place the loaves on parchment or a ightly greased baking sheet, then grease waxed paper or plastic wrap and gently cover the loaves.
+- Place the loaves on parchment or a ightly greased baking sheet, then lightly cover with greased waxed paper or plastic wrap.

-- Let the loaves rise untill they're puffy and when you gently press a finger about 1/2" into the dough, the depression fills in slowly; if it pops right back out, the dough needs to continue rising a bit longer.
+- Let the loaves rise about 45 minutes untill they're puffy and when you gently press a finger about 1/2" into the dough, the depression fills in slowly; if it pops right back out, the dough needs to continue rising a bit longer.

-- Gently brush the loaves with the beaten egg white, then sprinkle with the sesame seeds.
+- Gently brush the loaves with the beaten egg, then sprinkle with the sesame seeds.

 - Bake the loaves in the preheated oven for 25 to 30 minutes, till they're golden brown and have reached 200°F when an instant read thermometer is inserted into the middle of the loaf.